Noé Murayama

-Noé Murayama (July 4, 1930 – August 25, 1997) was a Mexican actor, who starred in numerous Mexican films.
+Noé Murayama Tudón (July 4, 1930 – August 25, 1997) was a Mexican actor, who starred in numerous Mexican films.

 Biography

 Noé was born in Ciudad del Maíz in the state of San Luis Potosí, Mexico.
 His father was Japanese Mexican.
 His name is a Spanish form of the name Noah.

 Noé studied to be a dentist.

 He played a key role in the Mexican soap opera El pecado de Oyuki.
 He also appeared in Esmeralda as Fermín.

 His son is actor Claudio Rojo.